centrifuge/documentation/docs/use/participate-in-network/index.md

 - Vote for council members
 - Become a council member

-Holders can also stake their RAD towards themselves to offer their node as a Validator candidate, or they can stake their RAD towards other Validators, called "Nominating."
+Holders can also stake their CFG towards themselves to offer their node as a Validator candidate, or they can stake their CFG towards other Validators, called "Nominating."

 #### Referenda

 ##### Submitting a Proposal

-Any RAD holder can submit a proposal for a public referenda by staking 10 RAD towards their proposal.
-Other RAD holders can second this proposal by staking the same amount.
+Any CFG holder can submit a proposal for a public referenda by staking 10 CFG towards their proposal.
+Other CFG holders can second this proposal by staking the same amount.
 Each launch period, currently 7 days on Centrifuge Chain, the proposal with the greatest stake weight behind it is selected for the public queue.

 Proposals are made by either the Council or the public.
 Every launch period, a proposal is brought to vote coming from one of them, prioritising the one that did not get a go the previous period.
 As a result, the Council controls 50% of the legislative agenda and the public the other 50%.

 ##### Enactment Delay

 Every approved referendum goes through a certain amount of time before it becomes enacted on-chain.
 This allows participants who disagree with any referenda to leave the network.
-RAD in support of this referenda is locked, at a minimum, until the upgrade is enacted.
+CFG in support of this referenda is locked, at a minimum, until the upgrade is enacted.

 Voters should carefully choose what proposals they vote for, and keep in mind what the impact referenda will have on the health of the entire Centrifuge network.